 In May 2017, Mars Logistics Group Inc., our Turkish group company, visited eight elementary schools to hold a traffic and road safety class.
 In the class, we used the rear deck of the truck as a classroom, prepared creative learning tools such as quizzes using a tablet terminal and a worksheet on which children can put stickers on so that children can develop a better understanding about road signs while having fun.

-Explaining road signs on the rear deck of the truck with a customized cover sheet for the use as a classroom
+Explaining road signs on the rear deck of the truck with a

 Approximately 1,000 children from eight elementary schools participated